John Fell (drummer): Equipment used

 Always trying new sounds has been a big part of Fell's success.
 As one of the first to use Simmons Electronic drums along with drum machines live, he often had to resort to complicated fabrication in order to mix the sounds.
 When MIDI came out he applied it and used it to simplify his set though at this point he was starting to get back into acoustic drums and began a long relationship with Sonor drums.
 Fell used Sonors in many different contexts, but using them with The Heroine Sheiks was very unusual in the world of Indie Rock which usually finds people using lo-fi gear.
 He then brought back a Ludwig stainless steel kit identical to the one John Bonham used in the later days of Led Zeppelin that he had owned for many years.
 It was huge and powerful and complimented The Heroine Sheiks heavy sound perfectly.
 His cymbal selection varied but usually was Paiste due to endorsement and often included a mix of 2002's and Signature Series.

 Main Drag Music

 Fell is co-owner of Main Drag Music located in Williamsburg Brooklyn, where he creates custom snares, and repairs and sells drums.
 At times he is known to do drum tech work for John Agnello, Jojo Mayer, Mark Guiliana, Headgear Studio, Metrosonic Studios, and others.
 He records and plays in the New York area though seems to have stepped out of the world of touring.

 Lists

-Fell's drumming has found him on a few lists of great drummers, including MajorGeeks Forums, as well as 200 Best Rock Drummers listed in Yugoslavia.
+Fell's drumming has found him at 94 on The 100 Greatest Drummers In Rock according to MajorGeeks Forums.
 "Known as a powerful and exciting player with a knack for rhythmic complexity and speed he has been a vital contribution to drumming."